Client Challenge

 The owner of the building faced recurring leaks within the premises, prompting the engagement of a local roofing company to address the issue.
 However, to effectively tackle the problem, the roofing contractor required comprehensive data on the condition of the roof.
 Recognizing the need for detailed insights into the roof’s moisture levels and overall integrity, the roofing contractor consulted with Structura View.

-Our task was to conduct a thorough survey of the roof to identify underlying issues and quantify the extent of moisture intrusion.
-By providing accurate and actionable data, our aim was to empower the contractor to make informed decisions and devise effective solutions for his client’s roofing issues.
+Our task was to conduct a thorough roof moisture scan of the roof to identify underlying issues and quantify the extent of moisture intrusion.
+By providing accurate and actionable data, our aim was to empower the contractor to make informed decisions and devise effective solutions for his client’s roofing issues through core sampling for roof moisture and drone roof inspection.

 Roof Data